Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 - San Pedro La Laguna – backpacker vibes, heated thermal baths, best in terms of restaurants and cafes

-Don’t forget about San Marcos for all things wellness/meditation, Santa Cruz for kayak/SUP and glamping, Santa Clara for the Indian Nose hike, and others!
+Don’t forget about San Marcos for all things wellness and meditation, Santa Cruz for kayaking, SUPing, and glamping, or Santa Clara for the Indian Nose hike!

-If you plan on staying around the lake for a while then you might find my digital nomad guide to Lake Atitlán helpful.
+If you plan on staying around the lake for a while, you might find my digital nomad guide to Lake Atitlán helpful.
 Lastly, if you have any questions about traveling in Panajachel, feel free to drop a comment below!

 LIKE IT?
 PIN IT!